Merilynn-64/Botshare_document/overview.md

----
-title: Overview
+# Overview
-layout: default
----

-# Open Robotics AI & Deep-Tech Initiative

-Open Robotics AI & Deep-Tech Training is an open-source, hands-on initiative designed to equip learners with STEM, robotics, AI, and business development skills...
+Intro to the Open Robotics AI & Deep-Tech Initiative...